Tallinn - The Capital of Estonia

 Frequently Asked Questions

-Why is Tallinn a UNESCO World Heritage site?
+Why is Tallinn's Old Town a UNESCO World Heritage Site?